 Two miles north of Boston, Somerville is home to residents of many different ethnicities and cultures.
 With its rich cultural diversity, Somerville is one of the most densely populated neighborhoods in the region.
-At new lifestyle center, Assembly Row, living and working spaces mix with outlet shopping, dining, and entertainment.
+At the new lifestyle center, Assembly Row, living and working spaces mix with outlet shopping, dining, and entertainment.

 Charlestown is the second-oldest neighborhood in Boston, with many well-known historic landmarks such as the Bunker Hill Monument, U.S.S.
 Constitution and the Navy Yard.